 Paying for college is a family affair.
 Parents and students must work together to make college affordable.
 Obviously, the earlier you start, the easier it will be; however, it's never too late to make a difference.
 There are four basic ways to pay for college:

-- You can work to pay for expenses while he or she is enrolled in college.
+You can work to pay for expenses while your child is enrolled in college

 Conversations about finances are important during the college process.
 Students can only make realistic choices if they understand their family’s ability to to pay.
 Honest communication between parents and students about finances is essential.